CleoIsSilly/Nebula-X-Silly-Edition/README.md

-Hiii :3 i diddnt make this repo, i forked it from the original nebula and created 2 sites off of the ultraviolet web proxy system and i used the html from the nebula x site repo to hot these sites
+Hiii :3 i diddnt make this repo, i forked it from the original nebula and created 2 sites off of the ultraviolet web proxy system and i used the html from the nebula x site repo to host these sites
 The sites you can use are :
 https://nebula-x-site.vercel.app/
 https://cleoissilly.github.io/Nebula-X-site/